telekom-mms/sectpmctl/README.md

 reboot

+sudo bash

 # Now your machine has its own set of Secure Boot keys, test it
 mmstpm2-boot --test

-# Install the LUKS TPM key
+# Install the LUKS TPM key.
+Enter your current LUKS key when asked.
 mmstpm2 install --setrecoverykey

 # STORE THE PRINTED RECOVERY KEY NOW!!!